systopia/de.systopia.birthdays/README.md

 sent if triggering an APIv3 or APIv4 birthday action manually or by using scheduled jobs

 ### Settings Menu
-This page provides infos and settings for configuring the email template and outoing email adress.
+This page provides a step by step integrated settings guide on how to setup your Civi for auto birthday email notifications
-It can be found in
-"adminstration console" --> "Birthdays
-Extension Settings"
 ![image](/docs/images/birthday_seetings.png)

 ### Activities